Can You Breastfeed While Taking ADHD Medication?

 Some ADHD medications, such as stimulants like Ritalin and Adderall, do pass through breast milk, but the levels are normally very low.
 These medications are considered generally safe to take while breastfeeding.

-Other ADHD medications, such as Strattera, are non-stimulant options that do not pass through breast milk as easily and are considered safer for breastfeeding mothers.
+Non stimulant ADHD medications are generally considered safer for breastfeeding mothers, but as usual, there is limited data on how much can pass through milk.
 How often and how much you take also changes things as well as what time of day (or night) you take them.

 To check your specific medication, you can also use LactMed, a large drugs and lactation database where you can search up names of specific meds to see how much can get into your breast milk and what negative effects they can have on your little one.